teresa-solution/tenant-management-service/README.md

-# tenant-management-service
+# Teresa Tenant Management Service
-Service for managing tenants with gRPC, PostgreSQL, and Kafka/RabbitMQ integration.
+Core service responsible for managing tenant lifecycle operations in a multi-tenant VMware environment.
+Provides APIs for creating, updating, deleting, and retrieving tenant information.
+Communicates with other internal services through gRPC and interacts with the PostgreSQL Tenant Registry and Kafka/RabbitMQ for persistent storage and event-driven messaging.
+Fully instrumented for observability.